Michael-Reefe/Loki.jl/README.md

 `apoly_degree = -1`
 `mpoly_degree = -1`

 These two options determine the maximum degree for additive ("apoly") and multiplicative ("mpoly") polynomial components, respectively.
 If they are set to any number < 0, the component is disabled (both are disabled by default).
 For additive polynomials, the minimum degree that can be included in a fit is 0.
 For multiplicative polynomials, the minimum degree that will be included in a fit is 1, since the 0th degree is degenerate with the normalizations of all other fitting components.
 Therefore, to actually include a multiplicative polynomial, "mpoly_degree" must be at least 1.
 BE CAREFUL WHEN ENABLING POLYNOMIAL COMPONENTS!
 Most of the model component options in Loki are at least somewhat physically motivated.
 Polynomials are not, and are treated conceptually as "calibration corrections" to your continuum model.
 For example, additive polynomials can be a good way to subtract out a foreground/background signal, whereas multiplicative polynomials can be a good way to model a non-uniform flux calibration as a function of wavelength from your instrument.
 They can be very powerful fitting tools, but as they say, "with great power comes great responsibility."
 Just as one example of how things can go wrong, I would not recommend that you marginalize over any kind of extinction/reddening at the same time as multiplicative polynomials, because they will inevitably be degenerate with the lower-order polynomial components.
+In fact, Loki now guards against exactly this case: whenever a multiplicative polynomial is active (`mpoly_degree` ≥ 1), the reddening $E(B-V)$ is automatically locked to its input value (with a warning), so that the polynomial rather than the extinction carries the smooth continuum shape.
+If you specifically want to fit the reddening, disable the multiplicative polynomial.

 `apoly_type = "Chebyshev"`
 `mpoly_type = "Chebyshev"`